 -

-Invitation to perform at Prize Winners’ Gala Concert at Mozarthaus in Vienna (1 Jun 2026)
+Performance at Prize Winners’ Gala Concert at Mozarthaus in Vienna (1 Jun 2026)

 -

-Invitation to perform at Prize Winners’ Gala Concert with Award Ceremony at Ehrbar Saal in Vienna (2 Jun 2026)
+Performance at Prize Winners’ Gala Concert with Award Ceremony at Ehrbar Saal in Vienna (2 Jun 2026)

 -